Users and groups. Integration with LDAP/Active Directory

 Activation of authentication options.

-To enable Kerberos SSO, NTLM SSO, and AD FS methods, you have to select and configure LDAP account storage mode.
+To enable Kerberos SSO and NTLM SSO methods, you have to select and configure LDAP account storage mode.

 # Access zones settings